okta/okta.github.io/_source/_posts/2018-04-19-okta-with-grails.md

 layout: blog_post
 title: "Build Server Side Authentication in Grails with OAuth 2.0 and Okta"
 author: moksamedia
-description: "This is a quick tutorial demonstrating how to add authentication to a Grails application with Okta"
+description: "This is a quick tutorial demonstrating how to add authentication to a Grails application with Okta."
 tags: [java, groovy, grails, spring, spring-boot, OIDC, OpenID Connect]
 tweets:
     - "Add single sign on to your Grails application using Okta"